 Website by |

 In June 2018, I was lent a Turris Omnia to kick the tires on.
-This page will be update as I learn more and try it out...
+This page is being updated continuously as I learn more and try it out.

 Compare and contrast the two routers on big things:

 Compare and contrast the two routers on small things:

 Turris, like many other routers, can collect data about network activity, something that Peplink does not do.
 Turris collects data to research attacks.
 Data collection is optional and off by default.
 It is also disabled if automatic updating is disabled.
 Quoting their description:

 "If you own the Turris Omnia router, you can join the research project called Project:Turris and ... contribute your data.
 In return you can check the statistics about your connection and attacks to your router.
 We will also contact you if ... our analyses reveals a potential threat in your network ...
 If the data collection is enabled ... either disable the emulated services (so-called minipots, which emulate services that are a common target of internet attackers) or you can choose whether you opt-in for the collection of credentials entered by the attackers."

 Pretty much the first thing I did the first time the Omnia was online was to run Steve Gibsons Shields Up! test of assorted router ports.
 The Omnia failed.
 By this I mean that most ports were CLOSED rather than STEALTHed.
 See the results for the lower numbered ports and the higher numbered ports.
 A stealthed port is the most secure state and that is what all Peplink ports are.
 A closed port is far better than an OPEN port, but it does mean that the router responded to a request on that port.

 Next, I tested the same thing but in a different way.
 With the WAN port of the Omnia connected to a LAN port of another router, I used nmap to scan the Omnia's WAN port.
 It did not go well.
 I ran the command below using version 7.70 of nmap